jxxcarlson/elm-blackbox/README.md

 compute, and send strings back.
 On the other hand, it is definitely hackish.
 Nonetheless, I wanted to see how far I could get with this simple model.
 It is definitely OK for some applications.

+The args feature does not complicate `Main.elm` too much and can be ignored if it is not needed.